linux-integrity/ima-doc/ima-policy.rst

     appraise fowner=0 appraise_type=imasig

 which requires all files to be signed.
-Hash is insufficiant.
+Hashes are insufficiant.

 .. _ima-policy-fail-securely:

 ima_policy=fail_securely
 ''''''''''''''''''''''''''''''

-``file_securely`` affects the appriasal of untrusted mounted filesystems.
+``file_securely`` affects the appraisal of untrusted mounted filesystems.
 An example is a FUSE filesystem.

-FUSE (Filesystem in Userapce) filesystems are inherently untrusted.
+   FUSE (Filesystem in Userspace) filesystems are inherently untrusted.
 A file's data content presented on file open is not necessarily the same file data content subsequently accessed.
 For this reason, files on unprivileged mounted FUSE filesystems are never trusted; files on privileged FUSE mounted filesystems are "trusted" unless the boot command line policy is specified.

 When present, appraisal of untrusted mounted filesystems always fails.
-An example is a Fuse filesystem mounted by root.
+An example is a FUSE filesystem even when mounted by root.

 When absent, they do not fail.

-An untrusted filesystem not mounted by root always fails appraisal.
+A filesystem not mounted by root is considered untrusted and always fails appraisal.

 IMA Template Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^